neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 :label: reversible-pic
 :align:center
 :width: 500px

+Diagram showing how optogenetic tools can be used to activate (left) or inhibit (right) neurons {cite:p}`https://doi.org/10.1038/nmeth.f.323`.
 ```

 While, this may seem a bit detached from machine learning, we can actually use the same types of manipulations to interrogate artificial neural networks.

 ## Single-element lesions in ANNs

 For example, in {cite:t}`https://doi.org/10.1371/journal.pcbi.1010250` the authors studied an ANN by lesioning it extensively.
 To create their ANN, they used an evolutionary algorithm called (NEAT) to evolve a neural network which could play the arcade game Space Invaders.

 Their evolved network is [shown here](#single-lesions-pic1):